 I`ve now invited him to train for free for a third day, when I`m training at the same time, with the expectation hes going to be a training partner rather than someone I do everything for.

 I made many mistakes in the past and one of them was doing as many workouts a week as there were days in the week..

 Then cutback till i was on 2x a week lol..
 I wasted ooooh on and off 15 years like that..

 This time I started on 2, went to 3 and when I got 3x a week training`s interpretation correct I recently retried a 4 day split, basically due to how limited I am for cardio options with my back.

 Basically I don`t try as hard on 2 of the days, and cycle my INTENSITY as well as my poundages and deload or cutback regularly, in relation to where I am in the training cycle.

 My 3 day split goes as follows.

-Shoulder press db or bb (3-5 working sets usually cumulative fatigue style rather than failure on every set.)
+Shoulder press db or bb (3-5 working sets all done to failure.)

 Deadlifts (basically a modified version of Wendlers 5 3 1 meaning I`ve cut back on some of the volume)